Far-right Le Pen launches European elections campaign

 The European Parliament elections will be held May 23 to 26.

-At the campaign launch, Le Pen slammed Macron over the "yellow vests" protests, which have seen hundreds of thousands of people protest since November against the president's policies and leadership.
+At the campaign launch, Le Pen slammed Macron over the "yellow vests" demonstrations, which have seen hundreds of thousands of people protest since November against the president's policies and leadership.

 She accused Macron of "blindness" and "intransigence".